elsaVelazquez/faster-pet-adoption/README.md

 Clean the Data
     Data Structures Conversions-- turned all the JSON into csv with a python function

+Data Wrangling/Munging
+I used an AWS S3 bucket to store the data and interacted with it using PySpark.

 EDA
 compare ratio of male and female dogs in shelters to ratios of adopted genders